raybai07/NC_COPD_causal_inference/README.md

 * `Car_Stage_2_vape_shops.R`: Implements the Stage 2 outcome regression model for estimating the causal relative risk of vape shpo density on the number of COPD ED visits
 * `get_exposure_response_curve_vape_shops.R`: This estimates the causal exposure-response curve for the average causal effect of vape shop density on the number of COPD ED visits
 * `GPS_CAR_model.stan`: MCMC sampler for fitting the Stage 1 GPS model
-* `outcome_CAR_mode.stan`: MCMC sampler for fitting the Stage 2 outcome regression model
+* `outcome_CAR_model.stan`: MCMC sampler for fitting the Stage 2 outcome regression model

 ## Visualization and test for spatial autocorrelation
 This folder contains code to make heatmaps of the COPD ED visit rate, median income (log-transformed), and vape shop density (zero-truncated and log-transformed) for the counties in North Carolina.
 The code also conducts the global Moran's I test for positive spatial autocorrelation for each of these variables.
 The main script is: